ksu-cs-textbooks/cis400/content/1-object-orientation/00-introduction/03-the-software-crisis.md

 * Software that made inefficient use of calculations and memory
 * Software was of low quality
 * Software that failed to meet the requirements it was developed to meet
-* Projects that became unmanagable and code difficult to maintain
+* Projects that became unmanageable and code difficult to maintain
 * Software that never finished development

 The software development industry sought to counter these problems through a variety of efforts: